excellalabs/xluhco/CONTRIBUTING.md

 * Move to the `xluhco.Web` directory
 * Run `dotnet run` or `dotnet watch run` to run the project on a local web server.
+* You can also use `dotnet watch test` if you want to see the tests run whenever there are changes.

 You can also run using the commands in the IDE.